amyoccodingwaves/amyoccodingwaves.github.io/index.md

 ```
  <link> ... </link>
 ```
 The <link> tag that we are going to use is typically used to link external style sheets.
-When linking in html, typically the <a> tag is used to link to an external page and you can find more information at https://www.w3schools.com/tags/tag_a.asp
+When linking in html, typically the <a> tag is used to link to an external page and you can find more information at: https://www.w3schools.com/tags/tag_a.asp

 ### button